Picked this up at San Jose international airport on my way to Japan for the first time.

 Main ambition in life: having kids.

-In other words, it wasn’t easy to finish this book, in the same way ingesting someone else’s life isn’t easy—I mean, how could it be?
-What with all their failed hopes, & dreams?
-Eeeeeesh.
+It wasn’t easy to finish this book.
+In the same way ingesting somebody’s life isn’t easy I mean how could it be?

-But you should.
-Because you might get there.
 To that place where you’re tossing and turning except you’re walking with the book between greater activities not willing to let go of the momentous page you’re at but still subjective to the Larger Order (you should have left the house by now) and this is it: the book has become you.
+You bring it with you to the toilet, the fridge, the rice cooker (which is chirping) and no longer do you need to find a “nice place to sit” because you’re standing in the middle of the room holding and holding and reading and

 …this